“If I were not King of France, I would choose to be a citizen of Venice.” – Henry III

-A trip to Venice is not complete without visiting the famous glass and lace making islands of Murano and Burano.
+A trip to Venice is not complete without visiting the Islands of Venice.
+In particular, the famous glass and lace making islands of Murano and Burano.

 Jump on a ferry to the island of Murano in the Venetian Lagoon.
 Famed for the high quality glass produced there since 1291, when glassmakers were ordered to move their foundries from Venice to Murano.
 The Venetian Republic feared fire could break out and destroy the mostly wooden buildings in the city.
 From the 14th century on, Murano’s glassmakers were held in such high regard they enjoyed an elevated social standing and many statutory privileges.

 For centuries Murano’s glassmakers have handed down their craft from generation to generation, developing and perfecting many technologies ensuring a monopoly in the high quality glass market.
-The glass factories have showrooms offering good deals on original Murano Glass.
-Some will also offer glass blowing demonstrations.
+Book yourself in for a 30 min glass blowing demonstration, something not to be missed when visiting Murano Island.
+The glass factories also have showrooms offering good deals on original Murano Glass if you happen to be in the market.

-In the afternoon visit the prettiest island in Venice and possible Italy – Burano.
+In the afternoon visit the prettiest island in Venice and possibly Italy – Burano.

 As Murano is famous for its glass, Burano is famous for its lace.
-In the 16th century, the women of Burano were known for the fine, detailed lace they produced.
-Intricate pieces produced by not one, but as many as seven women.
-Each woman specialised in a single stitch, so each piece, no matter how small would be passed from woman to woman taking as long as a month to complete.
+In the 16th century, the women of Burano were known for the delicate, detailed lace they produced.
+Intricate pieces created by not one, but as many as seven women.
+Each woman specialised in a single stitch, so each piece, no matter how small was passed from one woman to the next taking as long as a month to complete.
 Due to the time and cost of the finished piece, today’s Burano lace is made by machine but by no means any less beautiful.

 Burano is also famous for its brightly coloured houses.
-Families used to paint their home different colours to designate where one family’s quarters finished and the next started.
-Legend has it such bright colours were used so during the heavy fogs, the fishermen could establish which was their home.
+Families used to paint their home different colours to designate where one family’s quarters finished, and the next started.
+Legend has it such bright colours were used so during the thick fogs, the fishermen could establish which was their home.
 The tradition and legend have stuck leaving us one of the most photographed towns in Venice.

-While Burano is inundated with tourists, there is still a lovely local atmosphere.
+While Burano can be inundated with tourists, there is still a lovely local atmosphere.
 It is also touted as one of the best places in Venice to dine out.
 Small local restaurants serve up exceptional food, especially locally caught seafood at very reasonable prices.
-A great place for a lazy lunch.
+A perfect place for a lazy lunch.

-The line 12 vaporetto will continue on from Murano Island to Burano Island and return to Venice.
+The line 12 Vaporetto will continue from Murano Island to Burano Island and return to Venice.